arnobt78/Home-Nursing-Care--React-FullStack/README.md

-## Sernitas Care
+## Sernitas Care - Home Nursing Service Provider

-Sernitas Care is a professional home nursing service platform built with **React**, **Vite**, and **TailwindCSS**.
-This project provides a modern, responsive, and user-friendly interface to showcase nursing services, testimonials, and contact options for clients.
+Sernitas Care is a professional home nursing service platform built with **React**, **Vite**, **TailwindCSS** and **Framer-Motion**.
+This project provides a modern, responsive, and user-friendly interface to showcase nursing services, testimonials, application from and contact options for clients.

 ## Features